Exclusive: PES may report toxic chemical release in June refinery blast -sources

 (Reuters) - Philadelphia Energy Solutions was expected to report to government officials on Friday that the toxic chemical hydrofluoric acid may have been released from its refinery in June, when a series of blasts and fire damaged the plant, two sources familiar with the plan said.

-It was unclear how much of the chemical might have been released from the Philadelphia refinery or if PES’ report would be made public, the sources said.
+It was unclear how much of the chemical might have been released from the refinery or if the PES report would be made public, the sources said.
 PES officials were not immediately available for comment.

+PES filed for bankruptcy on July 21 and is winding down the 335,000 barrel-per-day refinery with no scheduled restart after the fire.
+City, state and federal agencies are investigating the June 21 fire.

+Hydrofluoric acid, or HF, is a highly toxic chemical used to make high-octane gasoline and is used in more than one-third of U.S. refineries.
+Exposure can cause severe health problems, including death.
+PES used a modified version of the acid, which is intended to help contain an airborne release.

 Reporting by Laila Kearney; Editing by Cynthia Osterman